Quick Dutch Oven Bread

 - then add 1 cup of the warm water and let the mixer run to bring the ingredients together

-- once it's come together add the remaining water and let the mixer run on low
+- once it's come together add enough of the remaining water in small amounts until the dough comes together nicely and let the mixer run on low while doing this

-- when the dough is formed let the mixer machine knead it on low for 3-4 minutes
+- when enough water has been added and the dough is formed let the mixer machine knead it on low for 3-4 minutes

 - turn it out into an oiled bowl, cover, and let it rise until it's doubled

-- once it's doubled lay out a sheet of parchment or foil wherever you plan to let the dough rise again, lightly flour it
+- once it's doubled lay out a sheet of parchment or foil or the FABULOUS Bread Sling (mentioned in the post) wherever you plan to let the dough rise again, lightly flour it

 - then oil your hands and gently press the air out of the dough, and fold the edges of the dough to the middle